Lo-Z/RS232-U/README.md

 2.0 The RS232-U has a Rocker style power switch located on the front left-hand side of the device.

-	- Up = Battery Connected
+	- Up Position = Battery Connected
-	- Down = Battery Disconnected
+	- Down Position = Battery Disconnected

 2.1 Note: The Battery will not charge if the power switch is in the down position
 	even if connected to a USC-C power source.

-2.2 Located on the front right-hand side of the device are the navigation Buttons for navigation.
+2.2 Located on the front right-hand side of the device are the menu navigation Buttons.

 	- Up
 	- Down
 	- Select (right)
 	- Back (Left)

-2.3 Menus can be navigated by moving up or down, Using Select (right) will navigate
+2.3 Menus can be navigated by moving up or down.

-	into a new menu, or can be used to trigger a function.
+2.4 Using Select (right) will navigate into a new menu, or can be used to trigger a function.

-2.4 You can move back a page or cancel a function by using back (left)
+2.5 You can move back a page or cancel a function by using back (left)

-2.5 Some menus / functions only have one function.
-Simply clicking select (left)
-	will trigger the function.
+2.6 Some menus / features only have one function.
+Simply clicking select (Right) will trigger the function.

 -------------------------------------------------------------------------------------------